sap-tutorials/sap-build-apps/tutorials/codejam-05-spa-simple-process-flow/codejam-05-spa-empty-process.md

     >
     >![Error](error.png)
     >
-    >This is most likely because the identifier names or the types of the input parameters defined in the process do not match the data you just entered to start the process – you sent a number for a string input.
+    >This is most likely because the identifier names or the types of the input parameters defined in the process do not match the data you just entered to start the process – for example, you sent a number for a string input.
     >
     >One thing you may not have done is change the data type of the **total** input parameter to **Number**.
 If so, you must go back to the **Editable** version of your project, change the type for the **total** input, and release and deploy again.
 Or, you may have changed the identifiers for an input.